nyu-software-engineering/course-materials/slides/deployment.md

 ## Caveats

 New releases of software, of course, must still successfully build and pass unit, integration and system tests before deployment.

+--

+- Thus, Continuous Deployment is a follow-up to Continuous Integration.

 ---